-If birthright taught you anything, it’s that Israel has its fair share of unbelievable views.
+If birthright taught you anything, it’s that among the many things to do in Israel, the country has its fair share of unbelievable views.
 The amount of scenic hikes, panoramic lookouts, and brilliantly green national parks visited in just ten days is is impressive.
 You’ve scaled the country from the Golan Heights to the Dead Sea and while you probably got a taste of the top gardens and national parks in Israel (and of Tel Aviv nightlife, but you struck that from your memory), you definitely didn’t have time to savor every bit of nature.
 Whether you’re a first time enthusiast or a grass-loving hippie (as in the kind that grows in parks, but no judgment), it’s time to embrace all that is green with our guide to the most stunning national parks in Israel.

 National parks in Israel worth visiting